enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 15 - Graph theory.md

 		- But why bigger regions correlates with other regions?
 			Many voxels averaged reduce the noise, so the t-series is less effected bynoise, so its more likely to find corr with brain areas (since noise has zero corr, the bigger area, the lesser noise, the higher the correlation with other stuff )
 How do we definie the edges/notes using functionnal connectivity?
-	We turn time series into F.bands
+	We turn time series into F.bands, and we compare eacht T-Series in each frequency ranges with a connectivity matrix (using for ex.
+The pearson correlation)

 How do functional parcellation works?
 	it doesn't limits to the anomtical parts.
 What's the problem that arise with fxn connectivity